 But people are geniuses when it comes to convincing themselves of what they already believe, so discussions like this rarely go anywhere in the end.
 “Kindly do not cloud the issue with facts!” as the self-assured patriarch in Mary Poppins once bellowed.
 The church has had centuries to devise its own rationalizations for why its claims have failed to materialize, and it’s gotten quite good at it.
 But there’s one thing the church has never been good at…which brings me to the most fantastically failed prayer in history.

 And the Most Unanswered Prayer Goes To…

 Did you know that Jesus gambled his entire legitimacy on the unity of the church?
-He really did, it’s found in John 17:20-23, and it is by far the most dramatically rejected prayer request I have ever heard.
+He really did, and it’s found in John 17:20-23.
+It is by far the most dramatically rejected prayer request I have ever heard.

 I pray also for those who will believe in me through their message, that all of them may be one, Father, just as you are in me and I am in you…that they may be one as we are one— I in them and you in me—so that they may be brought to complete unity.
 Then the world will know that you sent me… (emphasis mine)